openshift/training/05-Services-Routing-Complete-Example.md

 service?
 The service that corresponds to the `to` directive that you see above.

+Note that while the route definition includes a refernce to a service, HAProxy is not sending traffic to the service.
+HAProxy only uses the service reference to be able to find all the pod IPs associated with the service.
+It proxies traffic directly to the endpoint on the SDN.

 You'll notice that the definition above specifies TLS edge termination.
 This means that the router should provide this route via HTTPS.
 Because we provided no certificate info, the router will provide its default SSL certificate when